top of page

 3. Winter Foods That Strengthen Immunity & Metabolism

-Hygge leans naturally toward nutrient-dense, gut-friendly meals: simmering soups, roasted vegetables, whole grains, and warm spices.
+Hygge naturally leans toward nutrient-dense, gut-friendly meals: simmering soups, roasted vegetables, whole grains, and warm spices.
 These foods support microbiome health, which directly influences immunity and mood.

 Nourishing tip: Focus on:

-• Vitamin D–rich foods (mushrooms, eggs, salmon) to counter reduced sun exposure
+• Vitamin D–rich foods (mushrooms, eggs, salmon) to counter reduced sun exposure.

-• Pasture Raised/Grass fed Meat, animal protein is high in crucial B Vitamins and Iron to support energy
+• Pasture-raised/grass-fed meat; animal protein is high in crucial B vitamins and iron to support energy.

-• Fermented foods to support gut-brain balance
+• Fermented foods to support gut-brain balance.

-Hearty, warm meals help maintain body heat and metabolic energy—exactly what your system needs during darker months.
+Hearty, warm meals help maintain body heat and metabolic energy—exactly what your system needs during these darker months.

 Winter Veggies